-On October 18, 2017, Mr. Chenault announced he will be stepping down as Chairman and Chief Executive Officer of American Express at the end of January 2018 after spending 37 years at the company.
+On October 18, 2017, Mr. Chenault announced he would step down as Chairman and Chief Executive Officer of American Express at the end of January 2018 after spending 37 years at the company.
 He is the fourth black CEOs to have retired over the last three years.
 Ursula Burns left her post as head of Xerox in 2016 when the company split in two, and Rodney O'Neal retired from his role as CEO and president of Delphi in 2015.
 Don Thompson retired as CEO of McDonald's in 2015, as well.
 Stan O'Neal's retired from the top spot at Merrill Lynch & Co. and Time Warner Inc., Dick Parsons retired at the end of 2007.

 On January 18, 2018, Facebook's CEO Mark Zuckerberg, announced Mr. Chenault would be joining Facebook’s board of directors.
 This was quickly followed on Jan 25, 2018, by Airbnb CEO Brian Chesky, announcement that Mr. Chenault would be appointed to the Airbnb board.